 The Goal Zero Crush Light is a simple, durable lantern that is great for kids or weekend campers.
-It earns a Best Buy Award for its solar-powered prime performance.
+It earns our favor for its solar-powered prime performance at an affordable price.
 Though it could definitely be brighter, we like the durability of the straightforward design.
 It can be had for a reasonable price, and its dual charging options make it a versatile choice for both frontcountry and backcountry camping.

 — Ben Applebaum-Bauch